Inspection Standards

 1. Initial/Move-in: Conducted upon receipt of Request For Lease Approval.

-4. Quality Control
+5. Quality Control

-Initial HQS Inspection
+Initial NSPIRE Inspection

 The Initial Inspection will be conducted to:

-Document the current condition of the unit as to assist in future evaluations whether the future condition of the unit exceeds normal wear and tear.
+Document the current condition of the unit to assist in future evaluations whether the future condition of the unit exceeds normal wear and tear.

 On an initial inspection, the owner will be given up to 30 days to correct the items noted as Fail, at the Inspector's discretion, depending on the amount and complexity of work to be done.

-If the time period given by the Inspector to correct the repairs has elapsed, or the maximum number of failed re-inspection has occurred, the family must select another unit assuming the Voucher has not expired.
+If the time period given by the Inspector to correct the repairs has elapsed, or the maximum number of failed re-inspections has occurred, the family must select another unit assuming the Voucher has not expired.

-The family and owner are notified of the date and approximate time of the inspection appointment .
+The family and owner are notified of the date and approximate time of the inspection appointment.

 Rent Increases